Table of Contents

-Most of us want to avoid litigation especially over an estate.
+Most of us want to avoid litigation, especially over an estate.
 Having a plan helps you do that.
 The best time to think about your plan is when you don’t have a compelling reason to do.
-Keep your family’s best interests at heart with a well developed estate plan.
-By creating your estate plan you will have control over your asset distribution during your lifetime to your loved ones.
+Keep your family’s best interests at heart with a well-developed estate plan.
+Estate planning will give you control over your asset distribution during your lifetime to your loved ones.

 What Is Part Of Your Estate Plan?

 To design your estate plan in 6 steps, we address the following:

 - Organize your assets into the non-probate property.